Hello and thank you for considering a trip to Holly Fork Pumpkin Patch~We would love to celebrate fall with your group…

 Your Farmers Stephanie & Michael Ripchick

-On your field trip to Holly Fork Farm you will receive ONE of the two educational lessons, pick pumpkins, take a hayride, visit the corn maze, and explore all the things that fall has to offer!
-Our patch includes a large, clean picnic area and handicap asses-sable port-a-jons for restroom use.
-Helpful employees will be on site during your visit and a certificate of insurance can also be provided to you as we are fully insured.
+On your field trip to Holly Fork Farm you will receive ONE of the two educational lessons, pick pumpkins, take a hayride/trolley ride, visit the tire fun zone, visit our play area-this includes the well-coved corn sensory box, and explore all the things that fall has to offer!
+Our patch includes a large, clean picnic area and handicap assessable portable restroom units for use, and sinks for handwashing.
+Helpful employees will be on-site during your visit and a certificate of insurance can also be provided to you as we are fully insured.